baines/insobot/utils/README.md

 This is an external CGI website that uses mod_extadmin to pass commands to insobot.
 Useful for adding aliases / PSAs / timers etc without spamming the chat.

+## `ibstat`:

+Another external CGI website, for viewing the aliases and PSAs in a channel.

 ## `schedule_api.c`:

 If you want to use the mod_schedule stuff, you can put this simple CGI program